NEU-REAL/MTM-Tracker/README.md

 python test_track.py --cfg_file $model_config_path --ckpt $your_saved_ckpt --extra_tag base --eval_all
 ```

-To find the best model, we suggest testing the last 15 checkpoints!
+To find the best model, we suggest setting “--eval all” and testing the last 15 checkpoints (we default to keeping the last 15 models during training).

 ## Acknowledgment
 - This repo is built upon [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).